 In addition to the "MicroProjects" program that is discussed in Task 3.7, another TIP program for design funding was started in FFY 2024.
-Staff will finalize the associated guidelines and then communities will have the ability to apply to this program to help fund the design costs of their eligible projects.
+Staff finalized the associated guidelines and communities now have the ability to apply to this program to help fund the design costs of their eligible projects.
 Staff will continue to refine the process and procedures for this design funding program and assist communities as needed.